KlemensKittan/docker/README.md

     # Command for container to execute
     ENTRYPOINT [ "node", "app.js" ]

-**FROM**<br>
-The FROM instruction initializes a new build stage and sets the Base Image for subsequent instructions.
+The **FROM** instruction initializes a new build stage and sets the Base Image for subsequent instructions.
 As such, a valid Dockerfile must start with a FROM instruction.

-**RUN**<br>
-The RUN instruction will execute any commands in a new layer on top of the current image and commit the results.
+The **RUN** instruction will execute any commands in a new layer on top of the current image and commit the results.
 The resulting committed image will be used for the next step in the Dockerfile.